-As noted in paragraph 3, an excess lump sum is the taxable portion of a retirement lump sum, that is, the amount by which such a lump sum exceeds the tax-free amount of €200,000 and is calculated by reference to all retirement lump sums received on or after 7 December 2005.
+As noted in paragraph 27.3, an excess lump sum is the taxable portion of a retirement lump sum, i.e. the amount by which such a lump sum exceeds the tax-free amount of €200,000 and is calculated by reference to all retirement lump sums received on or after 7 December 2005.

-Where a lump sum is the first lump sum to be paid to an individual on or after 7 December 2005 (the date the taxation of retirement lump sums was introduced), the excess lump sum is the amount by which the retirement lump sum exceeds the taxfree amount of €200,000.
+Where a lump sum payment is the first lump sum to be paid to an individual on or after 7 December 2005 (the date the taxation of retirement lump sums was introduced), the excess lump sum is the amount by which the retirement lump sum exceeds the tax-free amount of €200,000.